jeffwils/grails-spring-security-saml/README.md

-## SAML 2.0 Plugin for Grails 3
+## SAML 2.0 Plugin for Grails 3 and 4

-This plugin provides SAML 2.0 support for Grails 3 applications.
+This plugin provides SAML 2.0 support for Grails 3 and 4 applications.
 It was originally built from the Plugin that supported Grails 2 applications.
 It enables SAML configuration directly from your application.yml or application.groovy without having to manually configure the Spring SAML Plugin and Grails Spring Security Plugin

 ### Plugin Compatibility with Grails
 * Grails 3.0.x - Use Version 3.0.x of the plugin
 * Grails 3.1.x - Use Version 3.1.x of the plugin
 * Grails 3.3.x - Use Version 3.3.x of the plugin
+* Grails 4.0.x - Use Version 4.0.0 of the plugin

 ### Installation
 **Maven**